Recovery of Black teen allegedly shot by White homeowner after ringing wrong doorbell is a miracle, attorney says | KRDO

 Homeowner Andrew Lester — who faces two felony charges, for assault in the first degree and armed criminal action — told police he opened fire because he thought the teen was trying to break in and he was “scared to death” due to the boy’s size, according to the document.

 Lester turned himself in at a detention center Tuesday, then hours later was released on $200,000 bond.
-He is expected to be arraigned Wednesday afternoon, according to Merritt.
+He is scheduled to be arraigned Wednesday afternoon.

 CNN has not been able to reach the homeowner.
 CNN has yet to determine whether Lester has an attorney.